Open-MRV/tutorials/docs/qgis.md

 **To use**:

-1. Install the plugin using with the [User Guide](https://gee-community.github.io/qgis-earthengine-plugin/).
+1. Install the plugin using the [User Guide](https://gee-community.github.io/qgis-earthengine-plugin/).
 2. Add the Python console by going to *Plugins* -> *Python Console*
 3. Browse example code in [the plugin repository](https://github.com/gee-community/qgis-earthengine-plugin/tree/master/examples).
 It's also worth getting familiar with [Google Earth Engine](https://developers.google.com/earth-engine/guides) if you are a new user.
 This tutorial does not cover GEE basics and users should consult [GEE documentation](https://developers.google.com/earth-engine/guides) for advanced usage.
 4. In the Python Console, make sure Earth Engine is installed correctly with the following code: